 In addition to reduced errors, Art.com experienced other benefits, including increased productivity.
 “Some of the benefits that we got through this DSI application was roughly a 5% productivity improvement,” Inman said.
 “That was just by order fillers being able to pick more efficiently, not having to manipulate the physical paper picking tickets like they used to have to do.”

-As a result of implementing the DSI Digital Supply Chain Platform, Art.com now has the self-sufficiency to improve operations now and in the future.
+As a result of implementing the DSI platform, Art.com now has the self-sufficiency to improve operations now and in the future.
 “Another big benefit that we have is if we want to tweak our process flow at any time, we have experts in house that can do that, so we’re not reliant on somebody to call and schedule an appointment to come out to make a change,” said Inman.
 “We sort of control our own destiny in that way, which is very, very good for us.”

 Consumer Package Goods